Counseling Center Services during Summer 2021

-These are unprecedented times and the Counseling Center is committed to supporting students wherever they may be.
-While our services have traditionally involved in-person and face-to-face communication, we have shifted our model to provide remote services, so that we can protect the health of students, staff and our communities.
+The Counseling Center is committed to supporting students wherever they may be through remote and phone services.
 While we are not offering walk-in or drop-in services to our physical office at this time, we continue to provide a variety of online services to meet student needs.

-During the summer of Covid-19, the Counseling Center is providing all individual counseling and psychiatric services remotely.
+The Counseling Center is providing all individual counseling and psychiatric services remotely.
 Please contact the Counseling Center to discuss your counseling and psychiatric needs.
-You can contact us through our main number (410-516-8278).
-Please leave a confidential message on the voicemail and we will get back to you, within an hour, during business hours.
-We will arrange a phone call for you to speak with a counselor to discuss current options for remote treatment or to make arrangements for referrals near where you are now.
+You can call us at (410-516-8278) and press “2” to speak with someone.
+We will arrange a phone or Zoom call for you to speak with a counselor to discuss current options for remote treatment or to make arrangements for referrals near where you are now.
 You may be eligible for video telehealth sessions with a CC clinician depending on your geographical location.
-During this phone call, the CC clinician may also recommend a referral to a CC psychiatrist.
+During this appointment, the CC clinician may also recommend a referral to a CC psychiatrist.
 Please note that long distance telehealth is not an option in many states, and it is not the best form of treatment for everyone, so you and your CC provider will work together to determine the option that makes the most sense for you.

-During the Fall 2020 semester, we will continue to offer a wide variety of groups for students.
+During the summer, some groups will be on break, while others will continue.
 All Counseling Center groups are offered remotely and are facilitated or co-facilitated by Counseling Center counselors.
 Click here for more information about our group program.

 As we continue to navigate these new and confusing times, the Counseling Center wants to support students in their efforts toward mental, physical, academic and social well-being.
 In this time of physical distancing, it can feel isolating to be removed from our typical school, work and social environments.
 In an effort to build community and connection, the Counseling Center will be hosting several online spaces to allow students to gather, share emotions and feelings, and discuss tips for coping.

 Drop-In Groups are open to the JHU community, unless otherwise noted.
-For a listing of drop-in groups offered in the Fall 2020 semester, click here.
+For a listing of drop-in groups offered this semester, click here.

 * NOTE ABOUT ELIGIBILITY: Students do not need to be clients of the Counseling Center to join these virtual drop-in groups.
 These discussions are open to students on the Homewood and Peabody campus.
 Students living anywhere, whether in Maryland, in the US or in another country, may join the discussion.